r4victor/tenthousandmeters/content/blog/python_bts_13.md

 **Note**: In this post I'm referring to CPython 3.9.
 Some implementation details will certainly change as CPython evolves.
 I'll try to keep track of important changes and add update notes.

-## OS threads, Python threads and the GIL
+## OS threads, Python threads, and the GIL

 Let me first remind you what Python threads are and how multithreading works in Python.
 When you run the `python` executable, the OS starts a new process with one thread of execution called the main thread.
 As in the case of any other C program, the main thread begins executing `python` by entering its `main()` function.
 All the main thread does next can be summarized by three steps: